-Please join ACEs Connection and the Campaign for Trauma-Informed Policy and Practice (CTIPP) for a free webinar on Thursday, Feb.
-28, that features the Self-Healing Communities Model (SHCM) presented by Interface co-founder Laura Porter.
-The 60-minute webinar starts at noon PT/3:00 pm ET.
+Please join ACEs Connection and the Campaign for Trauma-Informed Policy and Practice (CTIPP) for a free 60-minute webinar on Thursday, Feb.
+28 starting noon PT/3:00 pm ET that features the Self-Healing Communities Model (SHCM) presented by Interface, Inc. co-founder, Laura Porter.

-The webinar is the second in a series on best practices in states.
-The first webinar was on Alaska’s new statute directing state policy to incorporate principles of brain development.
+The webinar is the second in a series on state-to-state best practices; the first webinar was on Alaska’s new statute directing state policy to incorporate principles of brain development.

 You will learn: